Architect AAA, Architect AIBC, MAA, NWTAA, OAA, SAA, FRAIC, LEED® AP

 Our clients dream big, and we have the privilege of making those dreams come true.

-My three decades of international architectural experience have given me a deep design knowledge and business acumen, which I bring to my work as Vice President of Business Development as well as Managing Principal of Kasian’s Edmonton and Doha offices.
+My three decades of international architectural experience have given me a deep design knowledge and business acumen, which I bring to my work as Vice President of Business Development as well as Managing Principal of Kasian’s Edmonton office.
 I specialize in designing for the Commercial, Public, Senior Living, and Healthcare sectors, as well as the service of Master Planning & Urban Design.
 My more notable projects include the Edmonton Federal Building, South Edmonton Common, Dubai G+50 Residential Tower, Revera McConachie Gardens, Southgate Mall and the Edmonton City Centre revitalization.

 As a qualified mediator (Q.Med.), I approach each project ready to truly listen and build consensus, so each stakeholder gets what they need.
 I truly believe that good design helps enhance people’s lives and I make a conscious effort to bring functional and cultural sensitivity to the projects I work on.
 Volunteering is a significant part of my life and I am always grateful for the opportunity to pay it forward through community service and mentoring upcoming architects and designers.
+I have been recently appointed to the Board of Directors at the Universal Design Network of Canada (UDNC), as a RAIC representative.
+The UDNC focuses on inclusivity and accessibility, working with and educating government bodies, industries, as well as individuals on the importance of Universal Design.

-We asked, Aziz answered:
+We asked, Aziz Bootwala answered:

 What do you like most about working at Kasian?